A History of the Clerk & Comptroller, Palm Beach County

 In 1999, the office adopted the Florida Sterling framework as its organizational model.
 A series of best business practices in areas such as leadership, customer service, process improvement, employee satisfaction and strategic planning led to the office earning the prestigious Governor’s Sterling Award for organizational performance excellence in 2003.
 Based on the well-known national Baldrige Award, the Sterling is the highest honor for business excellence in the State of Florida.

 The office’s tradition of excellence continued following Clerk Wilken’s retirement.
 Her Chief Deputy of six years, Sharon Bock, was elected to office in 2004.
 Clerk Bock is the first attorney to hold the office of Clerk in Palm Beach County.
 As a former corporate general manager, title company owner and finance and investment advisor, she possesses the unique combination of skills necessary to oversee all of the office’s diverse responsibilities.

 One of Clerk Bock’s first improvements was to change the title of the office from Clerk of Courts to Clerk & Comptroller to more aptly convey the financial responsibilities of her office.
 Additionally, she created a new seal to illustrate the three primary functions of the office.

-A long-time champion of public records modernization, Clerk Bock has spearheaded several technology projects, bringing service and information to the public in the office and on the Internet at www.mypalmbeachclerk.com.
+A long-time champion of public records modernization, Clerk Bock has spearheaded several technology projects, bringing service and information to the public on the Internet and in the office.
 Through community outreach, she has effectively balanced emerging privacy concerns with the public’s right to access public records.
 This has been a key area of focus in the early part of her first term in office, along with an increased emphasis on the office’s constitutional duties as county accountant, treasurer and auditor.

 Operating on a set of seven values, employees of the Clerk & Comptroller’s office strive to be the world-class leader in customer service, employee satisfaction, and standards of excellence.